amonks/ctadailyridership/README.md

 3. `ctadailyridership-circles.pde` is intended to graph one year of data into a circular graph.
 It's saved into `/pdfs/[year].pdf`

-3. `ctadailyridership-bars.pde` is intended to graph any amount of data into a bar graph.
+4. `ctadailyridership-bars.pde` is intended to graph any amount of data into a bar graph.
 It's saved into `/pdfs/alldata.pdf`

+5. `convert-to-pngs.workflow` is intended to convert the pdf output of the processing sketches into `.png` image files, saved into `/images/`